by-jp/www.byjp.me/content/photos/instagram/jztzn2xf2qbnoiptva56bmdq2q/index.md

 - imported
 - from-instagram
 ---
-Last night meal & drinks at the excellent Kin Dee restaurant - go there\!
+Last night meal & drinks at the excellent Kin Dee restaurant - go there!